cleesmith/picamera_motion_socket_flask/README.markdown

 ## Observations
 * the setup is senstive enough to detect cat movements, but it's not too sensitive
-* at night, there needs to be ample lighting
+* at night, there needs to be ample lighting ... tested with Mr. Beams MB363

 ## Future enhancements
 * perform image sends from the pi asynchronously